 Tears dropped to the floor; they weren’t Keen’s.

 It seemed the color of the number was black once more on the roulette table.

-Billy dropped the music box, disoriented she scanned the room to pinpoint her destination.
-She staggered to their bedroom; the slamming door rang the end of the episode and evening.
+Billy dropped the music box; disoriented, she scanned the room to pinpoint her destination.
+She staggered to their bedroom; the slamming door rang at the end of the episode and evening.